libp2p/docs/content/guides/getting-started/rust.md

 ## Running two nodes

-For convenience the example created above is also implemented in full in `examples/ping.rs`.
+For convenience the example created above is also implemented in full in `examples/ping-example/examples/ping.rs`.
 Thus, you can either run the commands below from your own project created during the tutorial, or from the root of the rust-libp2p repository.
-Note that in the former case you need to ignore the `--example ping` argument.
+Note that in the former case you need to ignore the `cargo run --example ping` argument.

 You need two terminals.
 In the first terminal window run: